To the glory of God.

 In the summer of 2012, a renovation campaign helped raise funds for important upgrades to our science labs, upper school gym, theatre and dining hall.
 In the summer of 2013, the campaign continued and major improvements were made to our track, field, and stadium.

 Author Bill Traughber is a Brentwood Academy alumnus and a football player on the first BA football team.
-He has produced a history of the forty years of the Brentwood Academy football program with insights and interviews with many people associated with the program over the years.
+He has produced a history of the first forty years of the Brentwood Academy football program with insights and interviews with many people associated with the program over the years.